Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Conclusions

 \section{Conclusions}

-We have presented an extensive comparison of all setup method currently employed in astrophysics that we are aware of.
-In particular, we discuss spatially uniform configurations such as a cubic lattice, cubic close packing, hexagonal close packing, quaquaversal tiling, and gravitational glasses.
+We have presented an extensive comparison of all particle setup methods currently employed in astrophysics that we are aware of.
+In particular, we review spatially uniform configurations such as a cubic lattice, cubic close packing, hexagonal close packing, quaquaversal tiling, and gravitational glasses.
 For spatially adaptive methods, we also include the random probability distribution, stretched lattice, stretched glass, and a concentrical shell setup.
-To the best of our knowledge, the stretched glass and concentrical shell setup has not been described in the literature before.
+To the best of our knowledge, the stretched glass and concentrical shell setup have not been described in the literature before.

-The main focus of our paper however is a new setup method based on weighted Voronoi tesselations.
-This new method allows for arbitrary geometrical configurations, which has not been possible before.
+The main focus of our paper, however, is a new setup method based on weighted Voronoi tesselations.
+This new method allows for arbitrary spatial configurations of particles, which has not been possible before.
 We show that this new method is easy to implement on existing SPH codes and demonstrate its superior characteristics in several examples.
-In principle, it would be straightforward to extend this method to adaptively bin ungridded n-dimensional data.

-This method has now been used in a variety of astrophysics problems from core-collapse supernovae (Ellinger et al. in preparation) to modeling binary interactions~\citep{RaskinWD1,RaskinWD2,FryerWDmerger}.
-Especially in doing binary interaction calculations comparing multiple techniques, using identical initial conditions is critical and these initial conditions tend to have complicated structures caused by tidal effects (Passy et al., in preparation, Motl et al., in preparation).
+This method has now been used in a variety of astrophysics problems from core-collapse supernovae~\citep{Ellinger11} to modeling binary interactions~\citep{RaskinWD1, RaskinWD2, FryerWDmerger}.
+Especially in doing binary interaction calculations comparing multiple techniques, using identical initial conditions is critical and these initial conditions tend to have complicated structures caused by tidal effects~\citep[e.g.,][]{Passy11}.